innovationwizard/os/High Level Strategic Review - 2025.11.01.md

 ### **2\.
 Analysis of New "Idea Backlog"**

-This list must be understood not as a "to-do" list, but as a "distraction inventory" to be triaged.
+This list must be understood not as a "to-do" list, but as a "distraction inventory" to be chosen.

 | Project | Category | Status |
 | :---- | :---- | :---- |